Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey

+\textbf{b) Methods Leveraging Feature Clustering.} Contrastive learning can also be leveraged with the goal of feature clustering, with CO\textsuperscript{2}A~\cite{da2022dual} being a typical example where it employed contrastive learning on both the clip and video levels.
+CO\textsuperscript{2}A also introduced supervised contrastive learning~\cite{khosla2020supervised} for source video feature learning.
+Furthermore, CO\textsuperscript{2}A encourages coherent correspondence predictions between source/target video pairs.
+The correspondence predictions of the source/target video pair predict whether the source/target videos are of the same label, and are obtained from either the label/pseudo-label or the features of source/target videos trained with contrastive learning.
 Besides contrastive learning, mixing source and target domain samples (or equivalently leveraging MixUp~\cite{zhang2018mixup} across the source and target domains) have proven to benefit unsupervised domain adaptation for image-based tasks~\cite{xu2020adversarial,yan2020improve,wu2020dual} and improve model robustness.
 To further exploit shared action semantics, CoMix~\cite{sahoo2021contrast} adopts such a strategy that incorporates synthetic videos into its contrastive objective.
 The synthetic videos are obtained by mixing the background of the video from one domain with the video from another domain.
 More recently, DVM~\cite{wu2022dynamic} leverages MixUp to address the domain-wise gap directly at the input level, where the target videos are fused with the source videos progressively on the pixel-level.
 The corresponding target videos of the source videos are selected by obtaining the pseudo-labels of the target videos and matching them with the given labels of the source videos.